Vihaan3/knowledge-garden/content/Personal Knowledge Management/Soon Blog Posts.md

 - How to Organize a Hackathon -> edit and release after THLI event on Jan 11
 	- Part 1 will just be a list of resources to check out; very good resources have been written by much more competent hackathon organizers than myself.
 	- Part 2 will be the meat of it.
 It will focus on how to figure out the purpose of your hackathon and designing a hackathon around that based on first principles, rather than doing everything the default way.
+- A list of *really* good podcast episodes on a variety of topics (essentially just a list of some of my "recently played" list; I've lucked out and have had banger after banger)
 - My answers to the most interesting questions from [[John Locke Quick Answers|John Locke Essay Competition]].
 	- Might also include questions from https://www.rabbitholeathon.com/manifesto and esp. https://www.rabbitholeathon.com/blog/announcing-5.0 or this might be a companion post
 - Lessons from failing at just about everything